Yanrishatum/fontgen/README.md

 * `-verbose` - enables all logging.
 * `-help` - Prints [help](src/help.txt) file and exits.
 * `-stdin` - Allows to pass json config via stdin.
 Note that current working directory will be considered as a root path for font lookup.
+* `-sharedatlas` - Enables shared texture for all configs.
+Spacing settings and textrue filename will be taken from the first config.

 ### Processor pptions
 All processor options can be used as switches to enable them on all configurations.
 For example `-allownonprint`